 Your heart races, your body temperature rises, and you feel ready for an outburst that expresses how angry you really are.
-(Are you having problems with anger?
-Read this.)
 You may be tempted to hold back your anger, but this may not always be the best approach.
 It turns out anger has a beneficial side too.
-This emotion is often hidden or repressed by some, but it can be helpful and even healthy.
+This emotion is often hidden or repressed, but anger can be helpful and even healthy.

 It’s Okay To Be Angry